What happens if I have given a beneficiary(s) a specific asset but it no longer exists at the point of my death (e.g. sold, replaced etc.)

 This is one of the many reasons why it is important to update your Will periodically to ensure it reflects your wishes.

-• what if you own multiple items of the same asset you describe?
+• What if you own multiple items of the same asset you describe?

 An updated Will on the other hand accurately identifies the asset, and allow your Executor to fill the Schedule of Assets accurately (it requires the accurate identifying details such as bank account no., car license plate no. etc.) which is required to apply for the Grant of Probate.